IBM/aspera-cli/README.md

 Requires Ruby 2.0+

-In examples below, command line operations are shown using `bash`.
+In examples below, command line operations (starting with "$") are shown using `bash`.

 ## Quick Start